Non-Intrusive Parametrized-Background Data-Weak Reconstruction of Cardiac Displacement Fields from Sparse MRI-like Observations: Results

 A comparison of the accuracy of the reconstructions is reported in Tab.~\ref{tab:fullVSsparse} for the two options that we have considered. \gls{womp} with minibatch $H=10$ is adopted as \gls{ss} algorithm.
 Moreover, sparsity in the $z$-direction is introduced, according to the 1:8 pattern or the 1:4 pattern.
 For each pattern, the first line refers to a reconstruction that employs sensors acting on all components of the displacement $\bm{u}$.
 In the second line, instead, we report the results where further sparsity is achieved by providing \gls{pbdw} with linear functionals acting on the $x,y$-components only.
 The accuracy, given in terms of relative reconstruction error for a single test case, is the same, or even higher, when sparser data are given.
+Figures~\ref{fig:sparsenoisy_mag}-\ref{fig:sparsenoisy_x}-\ref{fig:sparsenoisy_y}-\ref{fig:sparsenoisy_z} show the results in presence of sparsity (sparsity pattern 1:8) and noise ($\widetilde{\mathrm{SNR}}=0.1$) for the magnitude and each component.
+On the left the observation vector $\bm{y}^\mathrm{obs}$, in the middle the \gls{pbdw} reconstruction $\bm{u}^*$ and on the right the absolute difference between the reconstruction and the ground truth $\bm{u}_\mathrm{true}$.
+Note that Fig.~\ref{fig:sparsenoisy_z} displays only the $z$-component of \gls{pbdw} reconstruction and the absolute value of the difference between reconstruction and ground truth.
+Indeed, we assume to have no sensors acting along the $z$-component, so the observation vector visualization is absent.
+In Tab.~\ref{tab:sparsenoisytable} the relative reconstruction errors, in multiple norms, are reported, together with the computational time.